My cycle – my training

-The last time I talked about how women can best track their cycle.
-Our body talks to us – we just have to listen to it carefully.
+Last time I told you in detail how a woman can best track her cycle.
+Our body talks to us – we just have to listen carefully.
 Today I want to talk about my training plan and how it is adapted to my hormonal situation.
-I would like to give examples of what cycle-based training can look like.
-Since every woman reacts differently and sometimes has other complaints during certain phases, it is not possible to make general statements, unfortunately.
-But I will try my best to share my experiences with you.
+I would like to give some examples of what cycle-based training can look like.
+As every woman reacts differently and sometimes has different symptoms during certain phases, it is unfortunately not possible to make any general statements.
+I’ll just take you with me and would be delighted if you shared your experiences with me.

 Let’s start with cycle day number 1.
-That is the day your menstrual period begins.
+This is the day on which your period begins.

-The first day of my period is by far the worst of any month.
-Very severe abdominal pain every so often forces me to take a full day of rest.
-Sometimes light stab training is possible.
-It is important that you give your body the necessary rest on a day like this and not try to work through the training plan with full force.
-That usually doesn’t work out anyway and you’re even more frustrated than before.
-Since I’ve been training at Kickass Sports and my plan is adjusted to my cycle, I’ve become much more relaxed when I can’t get through the training due to my period pain.
+The first day of my period is by far the worst every month.
+Very severe abdominal pain often forces me to take a complete rest day.
+Sometimes light stability training is possible.
+It’s important to give your body the rest it needs on a day like this and not try to work through your training plan with all your might.
+That usually doesn’t work anyway and you’re even more frustrated than before.
+Since I’ve been training at Kickass Sports after my cycle, I’ve become much more relaxed when I can’t go through with my training due to period pains.
 The body takes the rest it needs and that’s a good thing.

-My tips if you feel very bad on the first day of your cycle or during the entire period:
+My tips if you also feel very unwell on the first day of your cycle or during your entire period:

 • No caffeine!